 Bosu Ball Exercise - Compressions

 - Stand on top of bubble with feet spaced evenly.
 Keeping torso tight, shift weight from foot to foot using arms for balance.

 - Keep shoulders and hips straight.
-To make it more difficult, you can run on top of the BOSU.
+To make it more difficult, run on top of the BOSU.

 - Repeat for the required time.

 - Do this between other exercises to relax the legs and feet and to work on balance.